 Rub a bit of olive oil onto your sore joints twice a day, massaging into each one gently.
 You can also take 2-3 tablespoons daily, but be sure to give up some other form of fat due to the high-calorie count in the oil.

-Adding a collagen supplement to your everyday diet will benefit your health in several ways.
+Adding a high-quality Collagen Peptides supplement to your everyday diet will benefit your health in several ways.
 Some of these include the promotion of healthier skin, the reduction of cellulite appearance, the improvement in the growth of healthy hair, and will help in the reduction of arthritis pain, amongst other benefits.
 It is proven that collagen supplements may increase your joint mobility and reduce the pain caused by arthritis if consumed frequently.

 These are only some of the ways to help treat arthritis naturally, without damaging our body with the side-effects of clinical medications.
 There are other home remedies available out there, that also contribute with positive impacts with your body and your skin.
 Nonetheless, remember: arthritis is much more common than you think.
 It’s never too late to invest in your health and well-being.
 Start today by visiting Amandean and checking out our collagen peptides supplements and Boswellia Serrata extract.